NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

 ### System Setup

-In order to enable the RAPIDS Shuffle Manager, UCX user-space libraries and its dependencies must be installed on the host and within Docker containers.
+In order to enable the RAPIDS Shuffle Manager, UCX user-space libraries and its dependencies must be installed on the host and inside Docker containers (if not baremetal).
 A host has additional requirements, like the MLNX_OFED driver and `nv_peer_mem` kernel module.

 #### Baremetal